3 Meanings

 Along the Palo Duro canyon

-Red River shows so many eyes
+Red River shows so may eyes

-Black as oil, his hair shone
+Black a oil, his hair shone

-Lily white his skin glistened
+Lily white, his skin glistened

 Restless as the reed between his lips blew